File a Complaint

 A note about nurse disciplinary action and self-care for the nurse

 Nurses report facing a complaint against their professional license is often one of the more stressful experiences in their careers.
-The commission understands nurses enter the profession to save lives and to provide excellent care, and no nurse sets out to make mistakes.
+The board understands nurses enter the profession to save lives and to provide excellent care, and no nurse sets out to make mistakes.
 Especially when there has been a negative patient outcome, the nurse may experience a rush of emotions.
-The commission urges nurses to engage their support systems and seek professional help if stress becomes a problem.
+The board urges nurses to engage their support systems and seek professional help if stress becomes a problem.